Mel-A-M/adb-converged-db/json/json.md

 **JSON datatypes** are supported in **Oracle Autonomous Database and Oracle Database 19c**.
 JSON data can be used in Oracle Databases in similar ways.
 Unlike relational data, it can be stored, indexed, and queried without any need for a schema that defines the data.
 Oracle Database supports JSON natively with relational database features, including transactions, indexing, declarative querying, and views.

-It's likely we want to send and receive JSON documents to and from and our database, and store them in tables.
+It's likely we want to send and receive JSON documents to and from our database, and store them in tables.
 Oracle Database has a huge amount of functionality that makes this easy.

 Oracle database provides a comprehensive implementation of SQL, for both analytics and batch processing.
 JSON held in the Oracle Database can be directly accessed via SQL, without the need to convert it into an intermediary form.
 JSON collections can be joined to other JSON collections or to relational tables using standard SQL queries.